Remembrance Day

 Orange Shirt Day

-Wear an orange shirt to school on Thursday, September 29
+Wear an orange shirt to school on Friday, September 29

 September 30th is Truth and Reconciliation Day in Canada.
-Our school, most public institutions around the province, and many public institutions around the country, will be closed.
-At Lord Tweedsmuir Secondary, we encourage all students and staff to wear an orange shirt in school on Thursday, September 29, as well as on September 30th.
+Our school will be closed on Monday, October 2.
+As a school community, we will take Friday, September 29 as an opportunity to learn more about Truth and Reconciliation.
+At Lord Tweedsmuir Secondary, we encourage all students and staff to wear an orange shirt in school on Friday, September 29, as well as on September 30th.

 source: Province of British Columbia